dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-buffer-geometry-loader.md

 ## Version Numbers matter.

 I know there are a lot of projects where newer versions just patch programing mistakes, and the actual use of the project renames the same.
 This is not so true with three.js, major changes happen often.
 In this post i am using [three.js r91](https://github.com/mrdoob/three.js/tree/r91) that was release in March of 2018.
 Also in this post I am using blender 2.79 also released in March of 2018.
 When it comes to using the io_three plug-in it is important to use a late version of blender.

+## Why use the buffered geometry loader?

+When first starting out with three.js one might use one of the built in constructors to create a simple geometry such as a cube geometry using the [BoxBufferGeometry](https://threejs.org/docs/index.html#api/geometries/BoxBufferGeometry) constructor.
+That works fine when you are just aiming to make a three.js hello world type project involving a spinning cube on the screen, but when making an actual project chances are you are going to want to make your own geometry one way or another.

+Of course there are ways of making a hard coded geometry, or generating a geometry with javaScipt in the source code of your project.
+However it is also possible to create a geometry in an external application, and then import that geometry into three.js.
+The buffered geometry loader is one of many ways in three.js to load a geometry.

 ## The JSON file format